Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Without a doubt.
 If you are travelling to London with children, a visit to the Harry Potter Studios Park will be one of the coolest experiences you can do together during your holidays, especially if the kids are fans of the saga!
 Here are a few reasons why:

-• They'll have a great time touring the sets of the films (the Great Dining Hall, the school corridors, the Gryffindor Common Room, the teachers' offices, the Dursley and Weasley houses, etc.).
+• They'll have a great time walking around the sets of the films (the Great Dining Hall, the school corridors, the Gryffindor Common Room, the teachers' offices, the Dursley or Weasley houses, etc.).

-• In fact, you don't have to dress up at Harry Potter Studios Park as simple Muggles, but to immerse yourself even more in the magical atmosphere, you can dress up as your favourite character.
-The kids will love the idea and you'll get some fabulous photos.
+• You don't have to go to Harry Potter Studios Park dressed as a simple Muggle, but to immerse yourself even more in the magical atmosphere, you can dress up as your favourite character.

 However, there are areas such as Lucious Malfoy's house or the Forbidden Forest which, due to their grim realism, might scare some children, especially if they are very young.
 Just bear this in mind in case you want to avoid these rooms during your tour of Harry Potter Studios Park.